 The NEA Foundation Global Learning Fellowship increases access to global training and experiences by providing global education professional development opportunities for K-12 public school educators.

-Applications for the 2019 Global Learning Fellowship are now closed.
-Applications for the 2020 Global Learning Fellowship will open Fall 2018.
+Applications for the 2020 Global Learning Fellowship will open this fall.
 Subscribe to the NEA Foundation’s e-newsletter to receive updates about the Global Learning Fellowship and other information about NEA Foundation programming.